zer0Kerbal/FieldTrainingLab/readme.md

 # Field Training Lab (FTL)

-This mod provides a training system (school) for your kerbalnauts by adding a *Field Training Lab* into all science laboratories.
+This mod provides training for your kerbalnauts by adding a *Field Training Lab* into all science laboratories.

 *Field Training Lab* provides a training method that consumes science points to earn a kerbal experience (stars).